brianhouse/ART311/first_class.md

 The purpose is for you to develop a discourse as a cohort of artists, and to position your own art practices in relation to historical and contemporary ideas about art

-It will be about language and writing, which, as it turns out, are critical skills for artists in addition to whatever mediums you engage with in your studio practices
+It will be about reading and writing, which, as it turns out, are critical skills for artists in addition to whatever mediums you engage with in your studio practices

 So I'll provide the structure, you will do the work, and we'll see where that takes us.

+Now, where exactly do the texts we're reading come from in this class?
+They are, more or less, works of art criticism, so they are reflective about the practice of art, as opposed to being pure theory or philosophy or what have you.

+There's no acceptable canon when it comes to artwork, and likewise there's no definite set of art criticism—I've come up with this collection in the hope that it will be compelling, but it's necessarily imperfect.

+Some of these I know very well, and some of them I have never read.
+I'm not asking you to accept these ideas, in some cases they may be problematic, and they are certainly contestable.
+But they've all played some significant role for artists in the past, so we'll use them to develop our ideas.

 ## Structure